-The Director of Judicial Affairs will serve as non-voting Chairperson for all hearings concerning violation of the Equal Opportunity, Harassment and Non-Discrimination policy.
-The Title IX Coordinator will appoint and three other qualified members of college administration to the hearing panel, none of whom have been previously involved with the complaint.
+The Title IX Coordinator will appoint a non-voting panel Chair from the EPG and three other members of the EGP to the hearing panel, none of whom have been previously involved with the complaint.
+EGP members who served as investigators will be witnesses in the hearing of the complaint and therefore may not serve as hearing panel members.
 No member of the panel may be a practicing attorney.
 The panel will meet at times determined by the Chair.